-- Estimate cost to organise: None – it’s within LoveAdmin’s ongoing transactions fees.
-We get paid if you get paid.
+- Estimate cost to organise: None – it’s within LoveAdmin’s ongoing transaction fees.
+We only get paid if you get paid

 Asking for one-off donations can be a good way to raise funds for specific causes, such as new equipment for your sports club or to meet the cost of building refurbishments.
 With LoveAdmin, you can easily collect this donation at the time of membership renewal or when new members join.

 The amount of donation is voluntary, but you may want to suggest a minimum donation according to your goal.

 You can create an email campaign to send to all your members with photos of the project, links or even a video.
 Think it’s going to be a fuss to get someone to code a fancy, tracked and repeatable email campaign?
 Well thankfully, LoveAdmin software does that all for you with a simple click: